Tripadvisor: 2000–2009

-In September 2000, before the website was launched, the company obtained $2 million in financing.
-Seed money was obtained from Flagship Ventures, the Bollard Group, and private investors.
+In September 2000, before the website was launched, the company obtained $2 million in seed money financing from Flagship Ventures, the Bollard Group, and private investors.

-By 2004, the website had 5 million unique visitors a month.
+By 2004, the website had 5 million unique visitors per month.
 That same year, the company was acquired by IAC/InterActiveCorp.
-In August 2005, IAC spun off its travel group of businesses under the Expedia, Inc. name.
+In August 2005, IAC spun off its travel group of businesses under Expedia.

-In 2007, the company acquired Smarter Travel Media, operator of SmarterTravel.com; BookingBuddy.com; SeatGuru.com; TravelPod.com; Travel-Library.com; and The Independent Traveler, Inc., publisher of Cruise Critic and IndependentTraveler.com.
-In 2008, the company acquired Holiday Watchdog, a user-generated travel site in the United Kingdom; Airfarewatchdog; Virtualtourist, a travel website with reportedly about one million registered members; OneTime.com, a travel comparison site; and a majority stake in FlipKey, a vacation-rental website.
+In 2007 and 2008, the company acquired several travel-related websites.
+In 2007, it purchased Smarter Travel Media and its associated sites, including SeatGuru.com and Cruise Critic.
+In 2008, it acquired Holiday Watchdog, Airfarewatchdog, VirtualTourist, OneTime.com, and a majority stake in FlipKey.

 In April 2009, Tripadvisor launched in China.
 The company acquired Kuxun.cn, China's second-largest consumer travel site and hotel and flight search engine, in October 2009.
 In August 2015, Kuxun was sold to Meituan.

+2010–2019

 In June 2010, the company acquired holidaylettings.co.uk, the largest independent vacation rental website in the United Kingdom.
 In September 2010, SmarterTravel, part of TripAdvisor Media Group, launched SniqueAway (now Jetsetter), the first members-only site where each travel deal is endorsed by member reviews.
 In July 2011, the company acquired Where I've Been, a Chicago-based Facebook app.

 In December 2011, Expedia completed the corporate spin-off of Tripadvisor into a public company, with shares trading on NASDAQ under the symbol TRIP.